-Our plan proposes to bring together a range of acute providers to create a ‘group’ of hospitals, connected by a single group centre – similar to models seen internationally, such as Intermountain Healthcare in Utah, USA.
+Our plan brings together a range of acute providers to create a ‘group’ of hospitals, connected by a solitary group centre – like models seen internationally, such as Intermountain Healthcare in Utah, USA.
 Individual trusts will be able to join the group under a range of membership options, from full membership to arrangements such as buddying.

-By working as a group, we can bring together larger numbers of clinicians to share their knowledge about the very best ways to treat patients in line with the very best care available across the globe.
+By working as a group, we bring together larger numbers of clinicians to share their knowledge about the best ways to treat patients in line with the best care available across the globe.

 How we are working with North Middlesex University Hospital NHS Trust

 North Middlesex University Hospital NHS Trust (NMUH) joined the Royal Free London (RFL) group in September 2017 as its first clinical partner.

 As a clinical partner, NMUH will work alongside the RFL to ensure there are consistent approaches to designing and delivering care based on evidence and best practice – nationally and internationally.

 The partnership is the culmination of two years of close working between the Royal Free London and North Middlesex.
 Doctors and nurses from across the two trusts have been sharing their expertise to help transform the standards of care that our patients and local communities will receive in the months and years ahead.